holstt/microservice-discord-bot-template/README.md

 **Core**: Business logic.
 Represents domain objects and services.

-**View**: Represents the Discord messages to be returned to a Discord guild i.e. a "View" is simply a formatted string to be interpreted by the Discord client.
+**View**: Represents the Discord messages to be returned to a Discord guild i.e. a "View" is simply a formatted string to be interpreted by the Discord UI client.

 **Controller**: Recieves incoming Discord commands which are then delegated to **Core**.
 The result from Core is represented as a Discord message (a View) and returned to the client.